HackYourFuture-CPH/node.js/week1/lesson-plan.md

 | `/educations` | Add a list of your educations                                  |
 | `/skills`     | Add a list of your skills                                      |

+To get an understanding of the tasks to complete, run the test command:

+`npm test`

 #### Changing the title of the page

 Continuing on the last exercise.
 Lets add some functionality that shows the relevant title of a page using modules!

 - Create a function that takes title as parameter
 - Calling the function returns the html for the `head` tag and the `title` tag with the title tag set as the parameter
-- Export the function using `module.exports` see [here](./teacher-live-coding/src/backend/created-module) for how to create a module
+- Export the function using `module.exports` see [here](./teacher-live-coding/src/backend/created-module.js) for how to create a module
 - Import the function using `require`

 Here are the routes and their corresponding title